software-students-fall2022/containerized-app-exercise-team1/README.md

 * DB
     * Stores the rounds of each game of rock paper scissor played on the ML client.

-Each rock paper scissor game between the user and the computer contains five non-tie valid rounds. <br>

-Once 5 non-tie valid rounds are played, the ML client will shut down.
-If you want to play another game, just run the ML client again. <br>

 # Figma Wireframe
 ![RPS Wireframe](./assets/Wireframe.png)